 Budgeting: Is It Worth It?

-• Tracking your spending can give you visibility into your habits and when you understand where your money is going, you can feel empowered to make adjustments.
+• Tracking your spending can give you direct visibility into your habits and when you understand where your money is going, you can feel empowered to make adjustments.

 Using a Line Item Budget for Personal Finance

 Deciding What to Include in a Line Item Budget

 Deciding to create a line item budget is just the first step.
 Next, consider which categories are most important for you to include.
 A personal budget is just that — personal.

 Bills and Utilities

-If you are currently attending school, or have kids, you’ll likely want to consider including things like tuition and fees, the cost of books and other supplies, and any other expenses directly related to education costs.
+If you are currently attending school or have kids, you’ll likely want to consider including things like tuition and fees, the cost of books and other supplies, and any other expenses directly related to education costs.

 Think of things like your rent or mortgage as well as expenses for maintenance and upkeep of your home.